sixdjango/swagger-codegen-tool/README.md

 ```bash
 npx swagger-codegen-tool generate -i xxx -l python -o xx/xx
 ```
-> Currently only support python lang pares form swagger-api, There may be versions of swagger that are not compatible
+> Currently only support python lang pares form swagger-api, There may be versions of swagger that are not compatible.

-> This is a swagger parser for internal use
+> This is a swagger parser for internal use.

-> If you find any problems while using, you are welcome to submit pr
+> If you find any problems while using, you are welcome to submit pr.

 ## 📖 help
 ```bash